BboxLab/bboxapi-simple-room/README.md

 ## First step

-Create room (case sensitive)
+Create a room (case sensitive) from this TV Application

-Send msg in this app or third party app (bboxapi-client-android https://github.com/BboxLab/bboxapi-client-android)
+Send msg to or from this App or from a third party App (bboxapi-client-android https://github.com/BboxLab/bboxapi-client-android)

 ## Send msg